Interior Door Installation in Warsaw — Fitting with Frame and Hardware

 Can you trim a door that catches on the floor?

 Yes, that is a separate service.
-We trim on site without removing the frame.
+We trim it on site without taking out the frame.

 Do you offer a warranty?

 Yes, on the workmanship.
-If anything comes loose or goes out of alignment due to our work, we will put it right free of charge.
-The door itself carries the manufacturer’s warranty.
+If anything loosens up or goes out of alignment because of our work, we will fix it free of charge.
+The door itself is covered by the manufacturer’s warranty.

 Who does the work and what guarantees we offer

-Door fitting is carried out by tradespeople with hands-on experience in joinery and interior finishing.
-We cover all of Warsaw and the surrounding suburbs.
-We arrive with a complete tool kit — from hammer drill to hinge router.
-The technician is available before and after the job: if a month later the door starts catching on the frame because the foam has settled, we will come back and adjust it.
-To book a fitting, call or message us — we typically respond within an hour and can come the same day.
+Door installation is done by tradespeople with real hands-on experience in joinery and interior finishing.
+We work across all of Warsaw and the nearby suburbs.
+We arrive with a full tool kit — from hammer drill to hinge router.
+The technician is available before and after the job: if a month later the door starts rubbing on the frame because the foam has settled, we will come back and adjust it.
+To book an installation, call or message us — we usually reply within an hour and can come the same day.